Wire report

 After 73 editions, SSIFF has quietly become one of the most respected names on the global film fest circuit, and as its longtime director prepares to step down, it has never looked stronger.

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 After 73 editions, SSIFF has quietly become one of the most respected names on the global film fest circuit, and as its longtime director prepares to step down, it has never looked stronger.

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Hollywood Reporter’s source item, Hidden Gem No More: How San Sebastián Found Its Sweet Spot, After 73 editions, SSIFF has quietly become one of the most respected names on the global film fest circuit, and as its longtime director prepares to step down, it has never looked stronger.
+According to The Hollywood Reporter’s linked item, Hidden Gem No More: How San Sebastián Found Its Sweet Spot, After 73 editions, SSIFF has quietly become one of the most respected names on the global film fest circuit, and as its longtime director prepares to step down, it has never looked stronger.

 Context